nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue May 14 2024)
+### Joke of the day (Wed May 15 2024)
 <!-- joke -->
->Windows isn’t a virus atleast viruses do something.
+>When Chuck Norris plays Oregon Trail, his family does not die from cholera or dysentery, but rather, roundhouse kicks to the face.
+He also requires no wagon, since he carries the oxen, axels, and buffalo meat on his back.
+He always makes it to Oregon before you.
 <!-- /joke -->

-*Last update: Tue, 14 May 2024 00:39:43 GMT*
+*Last update: Wed, 15 May 2024 00:39:48 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)